hakbot/hakbot-origin-controller/README.md

 Providers are the integration points that can be controlled through the RESTjob Controller.
 Writing a custom provider is straight-forward and simply involves extending the BaseProvider class.

-Providers includes with RESTjob Controller include:
+Providers included with RESTjob Controller:

 * Shell Provider - Executes any shell command or script
 * AppSpider Pro Provider - Performs AppSpider (formally NTOSpider) dynamic analysis